Alvarez del Toro's hidden salamander

 Álvarez del Toro's hidden salamander (Cryptotriton alvarezdeltoroi), also known as Álvarez del Toro's salamander is a species of salamander in the family Plethodontidae.
-It is endemic to Mexico where it is known from its type locality near Jitotol as well as a nearby site on the Mexican Plateau in the Chiapas state.
+It is endemic to Mexico where it is known from its type locality near Jitotol as well as a nearby site on the Mexican Plateau in the state of Chiapas.

 Etymology

 The specific name, alvarezdeltoroi, is in honor of Mexican herpetologist Miguel Álvarez del Toro.

 Description

 The holotype of Nototriton alvarezdeltoroi (an adult male) measure 26.6 mm in snout–vent length and has a 32.1 mm long tail.
 The dorsum and tail are a reddish brown with an irregular, obscure dorsal stripe.
 The limbs are orange.
 The snout is blunt with forward-pointing nostrils.

 Habitat

 Its natural habitat is very moist cloud forest at elevations of 1200–1550 m asl.
 It has also been found at roadsides.

+Like other members of the family Plethodontid, Crypto triton alvarezdeltoroi depends on wet microhabitats such as leaf litter and mossy logs within cloud forests.
+Studies on other Mexican salamanders in montane rainforests, for example, Pseudoeurycea Robertis, have shown that these habitats are climate- and deforestation-sensitive, and it is likely that C alavarezdeltoroi also has these types of ecological issues and dependency on microhabitats (Sunny et al., 2022; Ramires-Bautista et al., 2023).

 Conservation status

 This rare species is only known from very few specimens.
 It is threatened by habitat loss caused by expanding agriculture and human settlements as well as logging.

+Conservation should give the utmost importance to maintaining intact canopy cover and soil moisture to enable the species to survive.